dortania/Anti-Hackintosh-Buyers-Guide/CPU.md

 * Not all USB ports work on some boards
    * This is due to not being assigned in ACPI, you need to manually add them in your DSDT
 * Delayed updates
-* **3rd Gen Threadripper is not supported on bare-metal**
+* ~~3rd Gen Threadripper is not supported on bare-metal~~
-  * KVM solution is the only work-around at this moment
+  * Latest BIOS and OpenCore now boot with TRx40 CPUs

 AMD CPUs:
 * AMD Ryzen 1000 Series